W427697/Discord-/CONTRIBUTING/RELEASING.md

 To promote a prerelease to a stable reelase, during the [Re-trigger the Workflow](#4-re-trigger-the-workflow) step, choose:

-- Release type: Patch
+- Release type: Patch, Minor or Major
 - Prerelease ID: Leave empty

-The "Patch" release type ensures the current prerelease version gets promoted to a stable version without any major/minor/patch bumps.

 This scenario is special as it will target `latest-release` instead of `next-release`, and thus merge into `main` when done, and not `next`.
 So it goes `next` -> `version-from-<CURRENT-VERSION-ON_NEXT` -> `latest-release` -> `main`.
 When this is done, the Releaser will need to trigger a new release on `next` that bumps the version to a new prerelease minor as described [just below](#first-prerelease-of-new-majorminor---710---720-alpha0-or-800-alpha0).